-Cost of subscription revenue primarily consists of expenses related to hosting our platform and providing support, including employee-related costs, third-party hosting fees, software-related costs, amortization of capitalized software, amortization of acquisition-related intangibles, and payment processing fees.
+Cost of subscription revenue primarily consists of expenses related to hosting our platform and providing support.
+These expenses consist of employee-related costs and share-based compensation, as well as third-party hosting fees, software-related costs, amortization of capitalized software, amortization of acquisition-related intangibles, and payment processing fees.